genome/rex/README.md

 - mixture of tumor and normal bams as input
 - run mutltiple callers
 - filter results of each caller
-- set operations on result
+- set operations on results (intersect, union, etc.)
 - filter combined results

 ### ReferenceAlignment